About Hitchcock County

 - Some counties in Nebraska participate in regional GIS systems or online property search platforms, but Hitchcock County primarily operates through in-person or telephone requests.

-The Hitchcock County Treasurer collects property taxes and can provide tax payment history and current tax obligations.
-For comprehensive title searches, many users employ title companies that maintain private databases compiled from public records.
+Hitchcock County Treasurer collects property taxes and can provide tax payment history and current tax obligations.
+For full title searches, many users employ title companies that maintain private databases compiled from public records.

 Vital Records

-Vital records for Hitchcock County, Nebraska are managed at both the county and state levels.
-Birth and death certificates that occurred in Hitchcock County can be requested from the Hitchcock County Clerk's office at the Hitchcock County Courthouse, 229 East D Street, Trenton, NE 69044, phone (308) 334-5646.
-The County Clerk maintains records for events that occurred within the county.
-However, the Nebraska Department of Health and Human Services, Division of Public Health, Vital Records Section serves as the primary state repository for all Nebraska vital records.
+Vital records for Hitchcock County, Nebraska are managed at both Hitchcock County and state levels.
+Birth and death certificates that occurred in Hitchcock County can be requested from Hitchcock County Clerk's office at Hitchcock County Courthouse, 229 East D Street, Trenton, NE 69044 Hitchcock County Clerk maintains records for events that occurred within Hitchcock County.
+However, the Nebraska Department of Health and Human Services, Division of Public Health, Vital Records Section is the primary state repository for all Nebraska vital records.

-- Birth certificates cost $17 for the first copy and $13 for each additional copy ordered simultaneously.
+- The state office is located at 1033 O Street, Suite 130, Lincoln, NE 68508, and can be contacted through the office’s website.
+Birth certificates cost $17 for the first copy and $13 for each additional copy ordered simultaneously.

 - Death certificates cost $16 for the first copy and $13 for additional copies.